• Skip to primary navigation

 A cast iron skillet filled with stew liquid, beef and pearl onions

 Now add in the beef stew meat and the pearl onions.
-I like to cook the onions with the stew so they get really soft.
-The only veggie I don't mind turning to mush!
+I like to cook the onions with the stew so they get really soft to infuse the flavor into the liquid.

 A finished beef stew with carrots, potatoes, and pearl onions.

-The stew meat should be almost falling apart with a fork when you add the vegetables.
-Cook them for 30-45 minutes until all the veggies have softened enough.
-Taste to see if it's too your liking.
-I would stir the skillet a few times while cooking to make sure everything is being cooked evenly.
+When the stew meat is almost falling apart when you pierce it with a fork, add the vegetables.
+Cook them for 30-45 minutes stirring every so often until all the veggies have softened.
+Then taste to see if it's to your liking.

-If your stew is too soupy and you want to thicken it, check out this blog post - How to Thicken Beef Stew.
+If your stew is too soupy and you want to thicken it, check out this blog post - How to Thicken a Watery Beef Stew.

 Cast Iron Skillet Beef Stew